khmarbaise/multienv-maven-plugin/README.md

    build?
 How does that work?
  * Overwriting of file which exist in the original artifact?
 How to handle?
  * Produce an artifact only for a single environment?
-   `mvn -Dconfiguration.maven.environment=test-01 clean package` Is this a good idea?
+   `mvn -Dmultienv.environment=test-01 clean package` Is this a good idea? o Create only separate environment package for each environment. instead of merging it with the current package.

- * Name?
-MultiEnv Maven Plugin?
-Better one?

 [blog-multiple-environments-i]: http://blog.soebes.de/blog/2011/07/29/maven-configuration-for-multipe-environments/